Assignment 3: String Formatting

 }

 • We cannot over-emphasize the importance of testing as you go.
-Attempting to implement printf on top of an unreliable/untested strings library is an arduous task, as you must debug all of the code simultaneously and untangle complex interactions.
-In contrast, implementing printf on top of a robust strings library is much more straightforward.
-Because of your thorough testing, you can be confident that the strings library does its job correctly and focus your attention on debugging only the new code being added.
+Attempting to implement printf on top of an unreliable/untested strings library is crazy-hard, as you must debug all of the code simultaneously and untangle complex interactions.
+If you start on printf having already confirmed your strings library does its job correctly, you can focus your attention on debugging only the new code being added.

-Having finished the strings module and thoroughly tested it a great first milestone!
+Completing the strings module is a great first milestone!
 You now have a collection of very useful string functions and have important lessons under your belt, such as understanding the relationship between pointers and arrays, being aware of need to take care with the null-terminator, and so on.

 2. Converting numbers to string

-The num_to_string function is a small but mighty operation that convert a number to a string representation (the inverse of the conversion performed by strtonum).
+Now move on to the printf module.
+We recommend your first task be to implement the num_to_string function.
+This is a small but mighty operation that convert a number to a string representation (the inverse of the conversion performed by strtonum).

 • Translating a number to a digit character decomposes into a nice helper of its own.

-• Pro-tip: if you process the digits in reverse order (e.g. from the least significant digit to the most), your logic will be cleaner.
-Declare a temporary buffer to store the digits as you go and later invert the order when copying to the outstr.
+• If you process the digits in reverse order (e.g. from the least significant digit to the most), your logic will be cleaner.
+Declare a temporary buffer to store the digits as you go and later invert the order when copying to the output buffer.

-• When ready to add support for base 16, don't copy/paste from base 10 to create a second nearly identical conversion!
+• After testing conversion to base 10, now go back and add support for base 16.
+However, don't copy/paste the code you wrote for base 10 to create a second nearly identical conversion!
 Repeated code means more code to write, debug, test, and maintain; a lose-lose all around.
-Instead, identify how to unify into a single implementation that flexibly allows for either base.
+Instead, identify how to unify into a single code path that flexibly allows for either base.

 • TESTING!